Valentin-Semur/odin_projects/12_weather-app/README.md

 ## To Do

+- [ ] Change grid for the weather container to make each part more autonomous
 - [ ] Add error handling for invalid city names.
 - [ ] Implement a loading spinner while fetching weather data.
-- [ ] Allow users to save favorite cities for quick access.
-- [ ] Enhance the UI with additional weather details (e.g., temperature, humidity).

 ## Acknowledgments